Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Results and Discussion

-\textbf{(b) Quantitative.} Tab.~\ref{tab:4_fid_lpips_comparison} displays a quantitative comparison.
-Compared to \emph{Non-distilled} baselines, \texttt{Uni-DAD} consistently attains better FID, demonstrating higher-quality generation with only 3 denoising steps.
-Further, its Intra-LPIPS remains comparable to the \emph{Non-distilled}, despite the well-known diversity reduction phenomenon caused by distillation~\citep{gandikota2025distilling}.
-Compared to \emph{Distilled} variants, it consistently achieves stronger FID and Intra-LPIPS on \textbf{close domains}.
-This highlights the effectiveness of utilizing the source DMD for diversity preservation and distribution alignment.
-On distant domains, FT-based methods (FT-DMD2 and DMD2-FT) become generally more competitive.
-This is due to incompatible knowledge transfer in methods that promote source preservation (DDPM-PA, CRDI,\texttt{Uni-DAD} no $\epsilon^{\text{trg}}$)~\cite{zhao2023exploring}.
-By including the target teacher ($\epsilon^{trg}$), our method achieves stronger FID compared to the FT-based methods, at the cost of a slight Intra-LPIPS degradation.
-This indicates the effectiveness of the target DMD for adapting structure in \textbf{distant domains}.
-Our results suggest the robustness of \texttt{Uni-DAD} to the size of domain shift, making it a versatile approach.
+\textbf{(b) Quantitative.} Tab.~\ref{tab:4_fid_lpips_comparison} reports the quantitative comparison.
+Compared to \emph{Non-distilled} baselines, \texttt{Uni-DAD} consistently achieves better FID while using only 3 denoising steps, indicating higher generation quality at substantially lower sampling cost.
+Moreover, its Intra-LPIPS remains comparable to \emph{Non-distilled} methods despite the diversity reduction commonly observed in distilled models~\citep{gandikota2025distilling}.
+Compared to other \emph{Distilled} variants, \texttt{Uni-DAD} obtains stronger FID and Intra-LPIPS on \textbf{close domains}.
+On \textbf{distant domains}, FT-DMD2 becomes more competitive; however, by incorporating the target teacher, \texttt{Uni-DAD} can achieve similar FID, with only a slight reduction in Intra-LPIPS.
+Overall, these results show that \texttt{Uni-DAD} remains effective across both close and distant domain shifts.

+\textbf{(c) Computational Cost.} Tab.~\ref{tab:A_Compute_cost} compares training and test-time costs across adaptation pipelines.
+While \emph{Non-distilled} variants require long denoising trajectories (NFE$=25$), \emph{distilled} methods, including \texttt{Uni-DAD}, reduce generation time for 5K samples from 35--63 minutes to 4.2 minutes and lower per-image cost from 55.7 to 2.2 TFLOPs.
+This efficient inference comes at the price of training compute.
+Nevertheless, \texttt{Uni-DAD} requires lower training cost than the two-stage baselines: 2.2 GPU$\cdot$h without a target teacher, and 2.8 GPU$\cdot$h with it, versus 3 GPU$\cdot$h for the two-stage pipelines.
+The target teacher training can increase peak training memory to 48.8 GB (21\% more).
+Designing more parameter-efficient variants of \texttt{Uni-DAD} is for future work.